ashishjha89/OrderProducts/inventory-service/README.md

 - Integration with Eureka Discovery Server and Api Gateway

 ## Next Steps
+- Decrement onHandQuantity when order is fulfilled.
+- Commit to Kafka only when DB operations are successful.
+- Expose GRPC endpoint corresponding to POST /api/reservations.
 - Add pagination to get all SKUs.
 - Update `application.properties` to make it production-ready.
 - Implement authorizations according to different operations.